Updated on April 3, 2023

 One of the most common kinds of indoor arachnid, mites can be bigger than bed bugs or so small they’re almost impossible to spot with the naked eye.

 Their bodies are rounded and they’re actually decomposers, feeding on shed skin cells or similar waste.
-However, there are times these critters can get over-enthusiastic and bite you while feeding.
+However, there are times these critters can get over-enthusiastic and bite you in t he middle of a meal.

 Ticks